Library Hall

 The only concession to the imagination is the chronological placement of these scholars in the middle of the 18th century, as revealed by the accuracy of their clothing and hairstyles with their showy wigs.

 Florentine painter Tito Lessi (Florence, 1858 – 1917) displayed photographic precision in painting the reading rooms and the exhibition hall of the Riccardiana Library.
-In doing so, he pictured groups of scholars caught in animated debates.
-Today, these paintings (known as “The Bibliophiles”) can only be appreciated through photographs preserved in the library and the many copies available on the Internet, as the originals soon became part of collections overseas.
-Rumor has it that one of them, instead, was lost in the bombings that destroyed the Florence bridges during WWII.
-Apparently, it was property of the “Accademia della Colombaria”, whose building near the Ponte Vecchio was severely damaged under those tremendous circumstances.
+In doing so, he depicted groups of scholars engaged in animated debates.
+Today, these paintings (known as “The Bibliophiles”) can only be appreciated through photographs preserved in the library and the many copies available on the Internet, as the originals eventually became part of collections abroad.
+Rumor has it that one of them, was lost during the bombings that destroyed the Florence bridges during WWII.
+Apparently, it belonged to the “Accademia della Colombaria”, whose building near the Ponte Vecchio was severely damaged under those tremendous circumstances.

-These two paintings put the library in center stage – so to speak – during its heyday, when (having already been reorganized as per subdeacon Gabriello’s plan) it hosted meetings of scholars who could rely on its precious and carefully preserved materials for their research and discussions.
+These two paintings place the library stage, so to speak, during its heyday, when – having already been reorganized as per subdeacon Gabriello’s plan – it hosted meetings of scholars who could rely on its precious and carefully preserved materials for their research and discussions.

-Nowadays, the Internet offers various images from Tito Lessi’s paintings, all of which are preserved in private collections.
-One of them shows a librarian carrying volumes to the directors’ office (which one can easily recognize through the open door).
-The volumes must have been used already and are now ready to be reshelved.
-This detail is the only difference one can notice in comparison with another ‘version’ of the same subject (of which a postcard can still be seen at the Riccardiana today); according to tradition, that represents the painting which was lost in WWII.
-Although all of these paintings show people wearing XVIII-century clothes, the reality they describe is that of the late XIX century, when the painter saw these places and painted them from life in an extremely accurate and meticulous way.
+Today, the Internet offers several images from Tito Lessi’s paintings, all of which are preserved in private collections.
+One of them shows a librarian carrying volumes to the director’s office (which one can easily recognize through the open door).
+The volumes appear to have already been used and are now ready to be reshelved.
+This detail is the only noticeable difference in comparison with another ‘version’ of the same subject (a postcard can still be seen at the Riccardiana today).
+According to tradition, that depicts the painting which was lost in WWII.
+Although all of these paintings show people wearing 18th century clothes, the reality they describe is that of the late 19th century, when the painter observed these places and portrayed them from life with extraordinary accuracy and detail.

 Sala di direzione